Colorectal Cancer

 Colonoscopy

-Colonoscopy, which examines the inner lining of the colon and rectum, is a more robust screening method as it allows detection and removal of polyps before they turn into cancer.
+During a Colonoscopy, the colorectal cancer surgeon will examine the inner lining of the colon and rectum.
+It is a more robust screening method as it allows detection and removal of polyps before they turn into cancer.
 Removal of these polyps during colonoscopy is a proven effective way of preventing the progression to cancer.
 If a cancer has already developed, it is also more likely to be discovered at an earlier stage on a screening colonoscopy, when treatment has a higher chance of cure.

 Other options for colorectal cancer screening